-20 of the Most Instagrammable Places in Toronto
+29 Of The Most Instagrammable Places In Toronto

-While it might be narcissistic, there’s something about seeing a ‘like’ notification on your phone that just brightens our day.
-Those ‘double taps’, however, aren’t always easy to come by and making new fresh content that your followers will give a heart to can be a struggle.
-Luckily, Toronto’s a beautiful city, full of wondrous, picture perfect spots that are sure to up your Instagram game.
+While it might be narcissistic, there’s something about seeing a “like” notification on your phone that just brightens the day.
+Those “double taps,” however, aren’t always easy to come by, and making new, fresh content that your followers will give a heart to can be a struggle.
+Luckily, Toronto’s a beautiful city, full of wondrous, picture-perfect spots that are sure to up your Instagram game.

 Nathan Phillips Square

 Located in front of City Hall is the now famous Toronto sign.
 The multi-colour letters are a must-snap for visitors and locals alike.
-Since popping up a little over a year ago, the sign has gone through a lot, but Instagrammers will be happy to know that the perpetually photographed landmark is getting a facelift this May, and then again in September.
+Since popping up in the city, the sign has gone through many makeovers, but Instagrammers will be happy to know this popular sign is here to stay.

 Pink Park